Lindeneg/generate-next-links/README.md

- -P --path [PATH]         path to folder where 'pages' directory resides -O --out  [PATH]         path to folder where ts file will be written to -B --base [PATH]         nextjs base path, defaults to '/' -D --dry                 perform all operations except writing to disk -V --verbose             show all log messages in stdout -T --omit-timestamp      omit timestamp from written ts file
+ -P --path [PATH]         path to folder where 'pages' directory resides -O --out  [PATH]         path to folder where ts file will be written to -B --base [PATH]         nextjs base path, defaults to '/' -A --api                 include API paths found in '/pages/api' folder -R --root                include an 'INDEX' entry with path '/' -D --dry                 perform all operations except writing to disk -V --verbose             show all log messages in stdout -T --omit-timestamp      omit timestamp from written ts file